-The continuing business of the Company consists of the (i) equity investment made in Shalimar Development Sdn.
+The continuing business of the Company consists of the equity investment made in Shalimar Development Sdn.
 Bhd.
-(SDSB) and (ii) shares held in Shalimar (Malay) PLC.
+(SDSB).
 SDSB owns shares in PT Agro Indomas of Indonesia, which is in the Oil Palm Plantation business.
-The Company's only source of operating income is any potential dividend income it may earn from its long term investment.
-The performance of the investment (both the investment value and the dividend returns) are subject to the following key risks.
+The Company's only source of operating income is any potential dividend income it may earn from its long term Investment.
+The performance of the Investment (both the investment value and the Dividend returns) are subject to the following key risks.